So, You Think You Love Horses?

 -

-[Riding Apparel] A ratcatcher is a high collar shirt that is considered appropriate for informal hunt wear or for ordinary showing.
+[Riding Apparel] A ratcatcher shirt is a high collar shirt that is considered appropriate for informal hunt wear or for ordinary showing.
 It is generally worn with a stock tie.
 The origin of the term is uncertain and may be either pejorative or may be descriptive from a time when hunts also chased other local animals considered vermin, such as rats.
+A ratcatcher coat is a tweed jacket, worn informally during cub hunting (hunt training exercises) and by visitors riding with the hunt.

 -